Govt to frame new electricity policy

-New Delhi, April 12 (IANS) The Power Ministry has set up an expert panel to prepare the Draft National Electricity Policy 2021.
+New Delhi: The Power Ministry has set up an expert panel to prepare the Draft National Electricity Policy 2021.

 The Central government, from time to time, in consultation with states, reviews and revises the National Electricity Policy and Tariff Policy under the Electricity Act, 2003.